coreapostrophe/core-markup/README.md

 ##### Questions

 Questions are simply defined by adding an asterisk **"*"** at the beginning of a line.
 As an alternative, adding a dollar sign **"$"** instead implies that the question is enumerable.
 An unenumerable question indicates a regular way of asking questions in quizzes wherein the definition/details are presented first and the actual concept/terminology is to be guessed.
-Enumerable questions on the other hand are the complete opposite and mostly resembles enumerative type of questions wherein the correlating details are the ones that are guessed.
+Enumerable questions, on the other hand, are the complete opposite and mostly resembles enumerative type of questions wherein the correlating details are the ones that are guessed.

 ```
 *Regular Concept